microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 const client = new DocumentClient(serviceEndpoint, {masterKey});
 ```

-### Logging Messages to CosmosDB

-Attaching the middleware to your bot adapter logs every incoming and outgoing event between the user and the bot.
-Events are written to the transcript store by implicitly calling `logActivity`.

-First you will need a `CosmosDBTranscriptStore`.
-It takes the following as parameters:
+Create a `CosmosDBTranscriptStore`.
+It takes the following parameters:

 - `client` - (DocumentClient - required) User provides an already-configured documentdb instance to the transcript store.
 - `databaseName` - (string - optional) The name of the CosmosDb database where transcripts will be stored (default: botframework).